-When calling, remember to
+When calling All-in-1, remember to:

-- (1) Identify yourself as a law student.
-Financial Aid rules and procedures are not the the same for every student at the University. - (2) Make sure you know your CSU ID; prepare your questions before the call so you get a quicker resolution of your financial aid issues. - (3) Ask for the name of the specialist with whom you are dealing.
-If you are pleased with the service you receive, ask for that person again and work with that specialist exclusively.
-If you do not receive excellent customer service, please bring that information to the Director of Student Life to resolve your issue.
+- 1. Identify yourself as a law student.
+Financial Aid rules and procedures are not the same for every student at the University. - 2.
+Have your CSU ID number handy. - 3.
+Prepare your questions before the call so you get a quicker resolution of your financial aid issues.